bestchayapol/covid-19-tracker-application/README.md

 - Users can create an account and log in to access the overview of covid 19 dashboard.
 - The application will display real-time data and statistics about the spread of COVID-19 from various sources.
 Users will be able to browse and search through COVID-19 data by country.
 Historical data trends and visualizations about the spread of COVID-19 over time will also be available.
--Authorized users will be able to edit or update existing COVID-19 data for a location, such as the number of confirmed cases, deaths, or recoveries.
+- Authorized users will be able to edit or update existing COVID-19 data for a location, such as the number of confirmed cases, deaths, or recoveries.
 They will also be able to edit or update the location-specific details, such as the location name or demographic details.
--Authorized users will be able to delete account from the application if it is no longer needed.
+- Authorized users will be able to delete account from the application if it is no longer needed.
--The application will be mobile-friendly and responsive to ensure users can access information from any device.
+- The application will be mobile-friendly and responsive to ensure users can access information from any device.

 ## Database schema
 ![Register](https://github.com/bestchayapol/covid-19-tracker-application/assets/46255972/f91437c4-082a-4b42-94eb-cbada70cb04b)